-Aston Martin has announced three of its models will feature in the upcoming Bond 25 film, which is yet to receive a confirmed title.
-The Aston Martin Bond cars featured will represent a broad span of the brand’s history, with two old and one future model set.
+Aston Martin has announced four of its models will feature in the upcoming Bond film titled No Time to Die.
+The Aston Martin Bond cars featured will represent a broad span of the brand’s history, with two old, one current, and one future model.

 The first and oldest is arguably the Bond car (not counting the Blower Bentley from the original novels), and to many the Aston Martin.
 Of course, it’s the DB5.